About Diving in Queensland and the Great Barrier Reef

-The cooler subtropical waters of Southern Queensland offer a myriad of different experiences to those of the tropical waters in the north.
-World-class wreck dives, reefs and vast rock walls boast abundant marine life, with turtles, rays, wobbegongs, nudibranchs and large schools offish populating the various dive sites along the South Queensland coast.
+South Queensland offers some spectacular diving that provides excellent alternatives to the Great Barrier Reef.
+The cooler subtropical waters offer a myriad of different experiences to those of the tropical waters in the north.
+World-class wreck dives, reefs and vast rock walls boast abundant marine life, with turtles, rays, manta rays, wobbegong sharks and grey nurse sharks, nudibranchs and large schools of fish populating the various dive sites along the Southern Queensland coast.

 Hundreds of shipwrecks are dotted along Queensland’s coast, more than any other state in Australia.
 Covered with coral and teeming with marine life, they’re a scuba divers theme park.
 Among world-class shipwreck dive sites in Queensland you’ll find the SS Yongala, near Townsville, the RMS Quetta, off Mt.
 Adolphus Island, just northeast of Cape York and the Ex HMAS Brisbane located off the Sunshine Coast, north of Brisbane.